Oregon Early Learning Division

 The work of the division is overseen by a 19-member Early Learning Council and the Oregon Chief Education Office.
-The first director of the Division was Jada Rupley, who served from 2013 to her retirement in August 2014.
+The first director of the Division was Jada Rupley, who served from 2013 until her retirement in August 2014.
 Governor Kitzhaber appointed Megan Irwin as Rupley's successor in 2015.
 Miriam Calderon has served as the Early Learning System Director since 2017.